shariq1989/cookbook/content/recipe/Easy Qeema.md

 #### Can I make qeema vegetarian?
 Can I make qeema vegan?

 Yes, I like The Ultimate Beefless Ground from Gardein.
 I tried to link it for you all, but they only have it by the case on the Amazon affiliate site, and who needs that?
-Anyway, you the Beefless Ground in place of the meat.
+Anyway, use the Beefless Ground in place of the meat.
 To make the recipe vegan, you will also need to replace the ghee.
 I suggest using vegan butter because it would have the same or similar effect.

 #### Can I freeze qeema?